gridbugs/gridbugs.org/_posts/2018-03-10-meters-below-the-ground.md

 an insectoid-infested facility.
 Complete objectives to unlock more meters for your character so you might stand a chance against the alien threat.

-It is my entry in the 7 Day Roguelike Game Jam for 2018.
+It is my entry in the 7 Day Roguelike game jam for 2018.

 ![screenshot](/images/7drl2018-success/screenshot.png)